 - 6.2.
-The proposed Revenue Budget for the Housing Revenue Account has decreased from £46,941,103 (2000/2001) to £45,862,479 (2001/2002).
-The following comments give a brief explanation for this change: - (a) Capital Financing Costs the provision for Loan Interest has been reduced by £631,754.
+The proposed Revenue Budget for the Housing Revenue Account has decreased from £43,772,479 (2001/2002) to £40,689,726 (2002/2003).
+The following comments give a brief explanation for this change: - (a) Capital Financing Costs the provision for Loan Interest has been reduced by £436,755.
 This reflects lower interest rates. - (b) Repairs and Maintenance the sum for Repairs and Maintenance has been adjusted as in previous years to reflect the condition and maintenance requirements of the remaining Council stock.
-The £8,999,499 allocated allows for application of Best Value criteria. - (c) Lost Rents despite progress in dealing with surplus stock, void property remains an important factor in the revenue accounts.
+The £8,412,164 allocated allows for application of Best Value criteria. - (c) Lost Rents despite progress in dealing with surplus stock, void property remains an important factor in the revenue accounts.
 The Housing Department continues to give a high priority to work associated with the control of voids.
-Efforts in this area are now having an effect which allows a reduction in the allowance for voids. - 6.3.
-Reductions in stock and demolitions continue to affect the income to the Department.
-Rental income for the year 2001/2002 is projected at £40,251,041, a reduction of £1,918,380.
+Efforts in this area continue to have an effect which allows a reduction in the allowance for voids. - 6.3.
+Reductions in stock, in particular the transfer of Ardler, and demolitions continue to affect the income to the Department.
+Rental income for the year 2002/2003 is projected at £36,642,818, a reduction of £4,516,829.